Vegni

 They moved to the building which was part of her dowry, in via Franciosa, just at the end of the splendid square of the baptistry, Piazza S. Giovanni.
 On the opposite side of the square lived Andrea's second cousin Niccola(1783–1864), a lawyer son of Eustachio of Giacomo, who lived at the corner with via dei Pellegrini, in the Palazzo del Magnifico.

 With the acquisition of these two houses in Siena, the family's centre of interests had finally moved to Siena, with both the surviving branches of the family maintaining only land ownership links to the val di Chiana and Asciano.
 The two branches were identified by slightly different coats of arms.

 Girolamo, son of Giuseppe, a judge, dies at 34 in 1857, his wife and son leaving to Brasil in the 1870s.

 With the death of Niccola in 1864 and the lack of offspring from the cousins in Asciano, only Angelo (son of Niccola, born in 1811) and Giovanni remains.

 They grew up in the same square, but the characters of the two were certainly very different, with Giovanni staying all his life in Siena, marrying the daughter of an industrialist, dedicating the rest of his life to the family and his own pleasure; Angelo, travelled the world, became a professor of engineering and an industrialist himself, finally, having no children, he left all his vast fortune to the "son who will never die", a school which still proudly bears his name and his coat of arms.

 The links with the Tuscan town remained strong even in recent times, with Mario, who was mayor of Siena between 1949 and 1951, and the many ties to the Contrada della Selva which uses the gardens and runs an "osteria" in the grounds of palazzo Vegni.
 The stables of the Contrada, used during the Palio for the racing horse, was donated by the family.

 Giovanni's line is now divided into four main families, descendants of Guido (1869–1941) and Giuseppe Vegni (1864–1927), living in Siena, Milan, Rome, Paris and Neuchatel.
-Member of the family was the renowned particle physicist Guido Vegni (1931–2016).
+Member of the family was the renowned particle physicist Guido Vegni CERN (1931–2016).

 There are other branches of the Vegni's family in Siena, Arezzo and other main cities of Tuscany.
 A notable member is Lisimaco Vegni, an excellent doctor, well known for his skills in the place where he worked, Foiano della Chiana.
+On November 28th 2023 the hospital of "Foiano della Chiana" was named after him, for all the hard work and commitment that Lisimaco brought as a leading doctor but mostly as a humble employee.